Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Polarization-Based Gaussian Shaping

 To achieve the capacity of the power-constrained Gaussian channel, we can apply Gaussian shaping over the polar lattice $L$.
 However, it appears difficult to do so directly.
 In this section, we will apply Gaussian shaping to the top lattice $\Lambda$ instead, which is more friendly for implementation.
-This is motivated by Theorem \ref{theorem:capacity}, which implies that one may construct a capacity-achieving lattice code from a good constellation.
-More precisely, one may choose a low-dimensional top lattice such as $\mathbb{Z}$ and $\mathbb{Z}^2$ whose mutual information has a negligible gap to the channel capacity as bounded in Theorem \ref{theorem:capacity}, and then construct a multilevel code to achieve the capacity.
+This is motivated by \cite[Theorem 2]{LingBel13}, which implies that one may construct a capacity-achieving lattice code from a good constellation.
+More precisely, one may choose a low-dimensional top lattice such as $\mathbb{Z}$ and $\mathbb{Z}^2$ whose mutual information has a negligible gap to the channel capacity as bounded in \cite[Theorem 2]{LingBel13}, and then construct a multilevel code to achieve the capacity.
 We will show that this strategy is equivalent to implementing Gaussian shaping over the AWGN-good polar lattice.
-For this purpose, we will employ the recently introduced polar codes for asymmetric channels \cite{aspolarcodes,DBLP:journals/corr/MondelliHU14a}.